Hampton Roads Peace Conference

 Library of Congress

-But ultimately, the three Confederate representatives could not agree to the first two non-negotiable conditions of peace, so nothing of note was achieved between the five leaders, despite this surprising offer made to them by Lincoln.
+Ultimately, the three Confederate representatives could not agree to the first two non-negotiable conditions of peace.
+The five leaders did not come to peace terms, despite Lincoln's surprising offer.

-But Lincoln pursued the concept in a specially-scheduled Cabinet meeting on the evening of February 5.
-Here, he defended his plan for compensated emancipation as a “measure of strict and simple economy.”
-He wanted to send it to Congress for consideration.
-After some discussion, the Cabinet voted against the idea saying the rebels would mistake the offer as a “sign of Northern weakness and war weariness” which could infuse a new energy into their war efforts.
+Lincoln pursued compensated emancipation again in a specially scheduled Cabinet meeting on the evening of February 5.
+He defended his plan as a “measure of strict and simple economy” and wanted to send it to Congress for consideration.
+After some discussion, the Cabinet voted against the idea.
+Lincoln's advisors believed the rebels would mistake the offer as a “sign of Northern weakness and war weariness” which could infuse a new energy into their war efforts.
 They felt strongly that the “only way to effectually end the war was by force of arms.”

 Lincoln was disappointed, saying “you are all against me.”
 He noted later that he had drawn up papers that were “submitted to the Cabinet and unanimously disapproved by them.”